kraman-msft-eng/kvStoreV2/docs/TOPOLOGY.md

 2. **Cannot Connect to Internal LB**
    - Verify VNet peering is in "Connected" state on both sides
-   - Check NSG allows outbound TCP on port 8085
+   - Check NSG allows outbound TCP on ports 8085 and 8086
    - Verify internal LB health probe is passing

 3. **Application Not Responding**